COVID-19 Current Update & Response

 B.C.
 State of Emergency

-As of March 18, B.C. has declared a state of emergency province-wide to ensure federal, provincial and local resources are delivered in a joint, coordinated way.
+On March 18, B.C. declared a state of emergency province-wide to ensure federal, provincial, and local resources are delivered in a joint, coordinated way.
+On June 10, Premier Horgan once again extended the province's state of emergency for 14 days until June 23, 2020.

-Provincial measures in place to contain the virus, including:
+Provincial measures in place to contain the virus and flatten the curve, include:

 - The temporary closure of the following businesses in BC: